 - In Western culture, future lies before us

-- · "back when I was a child"
+- "back when I was a child"

-- •
+- "I look forward to Xmas"

 Is it universal?

 - Aymara (Peru) see past in front (where it can be seen) and future behind. - Pormpuraaw (Australia) see past in the east, future in the west - Yupno (Papua New Guinea) see future as uphill, past as downhill, associated with a winding river that flows through their village